 - Walk in the crater of the Irazú volcano.

-- Canopy tours: explore the rain forest high up in the trees by means of ropes and platforms.
+- Canopy tours: explore the rain forest high up in the trees by ropes and platforms.

 - Visit the most important archaeological excavation of Costa Rica: ‘Monumento Nacional Guayabo’ 9 km. outside of Turrialba; dating from 1000 BC till 1400 AC.